-As you establish your goals for 2022, view the process as an integral part of your annual training plan.
-The amount of effort you put into goal setting will influence the quality of your training, and therefore the success of your 2022 racing season.
+As you establish your goals for the next season, view the process as an integral part of your annual training plan.
+The amount of effort you put into goal setting will influence the quality of your training, and therefore the success of your next racing season.

 4. Categorize Your New Goals